christovic/prometheus_ansible/README.md

 1. Open inventory.yaml and populate the node_exporters host group with hosts you want to install node_exporter on.

 2. Add hosts you run Prometheus on to the prometheus host group.

 3. Install the bcrypt module for Python with `pip3 install bcrypt`.

 4. Run the `gen_pass.py` script from the root of this folder to generate a hash from the password you'd like to use for basic authentication.
 This will populate `vars.yaml` for you with the specified password and the hashed version.

+5. Run `gen_certs.sh` and follow the instructions to generate the certificates into the files/ directory.

 5. Open `vars.yaml` and modify to your needs (username and configuration directory).
 Note that `prom_config_dir` should lead to a folder where Prometheus will look for `prometheus.yaml`.